Sebazzz/financial-app/docs/Installation.md

    * If using Windows, install on Windows Server 2012 or higher.
    * If using Linux, install on Ubuntu 16.x or higher.
 * Microsoft SQL Server for the database.
 The free SQL Server Express also works.
+* E-mail (SMTP) server if you want account recovery e-mails etc. to work

 On Ubuntu install: